Theme: Expanding our Vision: Engaging Literacy Instruction for Every Learner

 Reading in Virginia (RiV) is the peer-reviewed journal of the Virginia State Literacy Association.
 It publishes articles to support literacy instruction for and by researchers, specialists, and teachers.
 RiV offers a forum for the exchange of information on current theory, research, and classroom application, as well as to foster connections between literacy teachers, librarians, specialists, and researchers in Virginia and the United States as a whole.
 We broadly conceptualize literacy to include speaking, listening, reading, writing, and creating within and across grades and disciplines.

-The fall submission window is now OPEN and manuscripts will be accepted until December 31, 2023.
+The submission window is now OPEN and manuscripts will be accepted on a rolling basis with priority given to authors who submit manuscripts January 6, 2025.
 Manuscripts will be peer reviewed in the winter in anticipation of spring publication.

 Manuscripts will be evaluated for the following elements:

-1. Relevance to the audience (literacy teachers, specialists, librarians, and researchers).
+1. Relevance to the audience (literacy teachers, specialists, coaches, librarians, and researchers).

 2. Significance and importance of the topic and treatment.